Statistic New Glarus Wisconsin National

 New Glarus Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of New Glarus is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In New Glarus, the racial breakdown comprises 97.9% White, 0.4% Black or African American, 0.7% Asian, 0% American Indian, and 0% Native Hawaiian, with 4.1% of the population identifying as Hispanic or Latino.
-96.7% of households reported speaking English only, while 2.2% reported speaking Spanish only.
-Furthermore, 2% of residents were categorized as foreign-born.
+Understanding the New Glarus racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In New Glarus, the racial breakdown indicates 97.9% White, 0.4% Black or African American, 0.7% Asian, 0% American Indian and 0% Native Hawaiian, with 4.1% of the population identifying as Hispanic or Latino.
+Notably, 96.7% of households reported speaking English only, while 2.2% reported speaking Spanish only.
+Additionally, 2% of residents were categorized as foreign-born.

 New Glarus Population Density